 Since every year each nation has a rank between 1st and 6th and no two nations have the same rank, the ranks can be shown as a sort of tiling, as at the top of Fig. 17.
 The smooth lines of the bottom figure are less mesmerizing, but they give a more usable view of the evolution of the hierarchy.

-Scots and Italians rank consistently low.
-The Irish too are regular, albeit at a higher level (ranking 2nd or 3rd for 12 out of 17 years).
+Scots and Italians rank consistently low (with some improvement for the former over the recent years).
+The Irish too are regular, albeit at a higher level (ranking 3rd or better for 17 out of 19 years).
 The Welsh improved from no better than 4th between 2000 and 2004 to no worse than 4th over 2008–2016 (and until 2013 they did better than 4th only when they won the tournament).
 France was consistently in the top 3 up to 2011, before diving into the bottom 3 and staying there until 2017.
-England has never ranked worse than 4th; moreover, until 2003 and since 2011 they were always in the top 2.
+England had never ranked worse than 4th until 2018; moreover, until 2003 and between 2011 and 2017 they were always in the top 2.

 Figure 18 shows the point difference of one year against that for the year before.
 In the left figure, the data align about the diagonal, i.e. the point difference for a year is similar to that for the previous year.
 This, however, is misleading: it mostly means that those nations that have a positive (respectively negative) difference tend to again have a positive (resp. negative) difference next year.
 Looking at nations separately the correlation may disappear, as is the case for Ireland and Scotland, right of Fig. 18.
 While the Irish and Scots are extreme cases, the correlations for other nations, taken one by one, are not so strong either.